Dana Hill: 1964–1981: Early life and career

 Dana Lynne Goetz was born on May 6, 1964, in the neighborhood of Encino in Los Angeles, California, to Theodore Arthur "Ted" Goetz, a director of commercials, and Sandy Hill.
 Excelling at swimming, basketball, and track, Hill placed third nationwide in the 880-yard run and fourth in the mile run at the age of ten.
 A few weeks later, she collapsed on the track, after which she was diagnosed with type 1 diabetes.

 Standing under 5 feet 2 inches (1.57 metres), the disease caused her to stop growing for two years before being detected.
-Neglecting the disease at first, Hill adapted a sugar-free diet and daily insulin shots after being hospitalized many times.
+Neglecting the disease at first, Hill adopted a sugar-free diet and daily insulin shots after being hospitalized many times.
 Hill gave up athletics after her physical strength deteriorated from the diabetes.
 Inspired by Mary Tyler Moore, Hill acted in theatrical productions in Cal Prep High School in Van Nuys, and several commercials.
 Hill graduated in 1981.